The-Jat/CppWeb/README.md

 A lightweight, fast, and simple HTTP server written in C++.
 This project demonstrates how to handle HTTP requests and responses using basic networking features in C++.

+## Current Achievements
+ - Transmit hello world html page as a response to client.

 ## TODO

 - Handles basic HTTP GET and POST requests.